imjohnbo/ok-to-test/README.md

 ## Setup

+- Copy the .github/workflow files into your repo and customize for your use case
 - Add an authentication [token](#Authentication) as a secret
 - Optional: create and install a GitHub App on the repo(s) if you choose that [authentication method](#Authentication)